Family Connections Project

 - creating a theatre troupe and developing a DVD of their performance.

-In addition to DCFS, we work with two private agency partners: Lutheran Social Services of Illinois and Hull House.
+In addition to DCFS, we worked with two private agency partners: Lutheran Social Services of Illinois and Hull House.

-The grant evaluators are Susan Smith and Jeanne Howard from the Illinois State University Center for Adoption Studies.
-They have completed a literature review on openness and permanency arrangements, have conducted focus groups with workers, families, youth and legal personnel to learn about the barriers to openness, and have evaluated trainings.
+The grant evaluators were Susan Smith and Jeanne Howard from the Illinois State University Center for Adoption Studies.
+They completed a literature review on openness and permanency arrangements, conducted focus groups with workers, families, youth, and legal personnel to learn about the barriers to openness, and evaluated trainings.